NEW! SmartEdit for Word released September, 2014 — Microsoft Word Add-In. Download 10 Day Trial >>

-SmartEdit is a new, first-pass-editing tool for creative writers and novelists.
+SmartEdit is a first-pass-editing tool for creative writers and novelists.
 It's not a replacement for a human editor.
 Neither is it designed to do your editing for you.
 It was built to act as an aid—a helper for when you begin editing your work.

 SmartEdit runs a series of 20 individual checks on your work and highlights areas that might need to be looked at.
 These checks include: highlighting repeated phrases and words, producing a list of every adverb used, flagging possible misused or misspelled words such as “complement” instead of “compliment”.